 The sober people of America are weary of the fluctuating policy ...
 They have seen with regret and indignation that sudden changes and legislative interferences, in cases affecting personal rights, become ... snares."

-WRITS OF ASSISTANCE empowered government officials to detain anyone indefinitely, evict them from their home, seize their farm, and confiscate their property -- all of this without due process.
+WRITS OF ASSISTANCE empowered government officials to arrest anybody anytime anywhere on any suspicion and detain them indefinitely.
+Government could evict people from their homes, seize their houses and farms, and confiscate their property, all of this without a warrant or due process: seize first--ask questions later.

 In the Massachusetts Superior Court, in February 24, 1761, James Otis, Jr., spoke against the Writs of Assistance for nearly five hours.